systeminit/si/DOCS.md

 ## Build Errors Related to Running Services Reliant on `node_modules`

-Since we switched to `buck2` for our build infrastructure in mid-2023, you may experience issues when running services reliant on `node_modules` within older cloned instances of the repostiory.
+Since we switched to `buck2` for our build infrastructure in mid-2023, you may experience issues when running services reliant on `node_modules` within older cloned instances of the repository.
 To solve these build errors, run the following in the root of your repository:

 > [!WARNING]